andraugust/andraugust.github.io/notebook/quora.md

 <h2><center>Quora Insincere Question Classification</center></h2>
 <center><img src="../quora/banner.png"></center>
 <br />
 The Quora Insincere Question Classification challenge provides a dataset of questions asked on [quora.com](https://www.quora.com/) and a binary label indicating if each question is _sincere_.
-The goal is to develop a model that accuartely labels a set of testing questions.
+The goal is to develop a model that accurately labels a set of testing questions.
 This post documents my development of such a model.

 ## Data Exploration
 What are some sincere questions?